Infinitely Losing My Edge

 I'm losing my edge.

-To all the kids in Houston and Delhi.
+To all the kids in Columbus and Shanghai.

 I'm losing my edge.